rgeissen/trusted-data-agent/docs/Docker/DOCKER_CREDENTIAL_ISOLATION.md

 ## Overview

-The Trusted Data Agent now supports **multi-user Docker deployments** with proper credential isolation.
+The Uderia Platform now supports **multi-user Docker deployments** with proper credential isolation.
 When running in a Docker container with `TDA_CONFIGURATION_PERSISTENCE=false`, credentials are never saved to disk or browser storage, ensuring each user must provide their own credentials per session.

 ## How It Works